Friday, November 27, 1970

 Delaney & Bonnie

-The seeds were sown for Derek and the Dominos while Clapton was on tour with Blind Faith.
+Working with Delaney & Bonnie helped Clapton “reconcile his spiritual connection with the American South that had given birth to Clapton’s beloved blues.”
+VH1 Clapton was on tour with Blind Faith.
 Delaney & Bonnie, “a roughshod hippie honky-tonk band,” VH1 opened for them and Clapton befriended Delaney Bramlett.
 Clapton toured with Delaney & Bonnie and they released the live album, On Tour with Eric Clapton.
-The live album was “the first of six records, made over a 3-year period, that convey the sound of Derek and the Dominos, and ironically, in some ways it was a better and more accurate preview of Layla than Clapton’s solo debut, which immediately followed.”
+The live album would “convey the sound of Derek and the Dominos, and ironically, in some ways it was a better and more accurate preview of Layla than Clapton’s solo debut, which immediately followed.”
 JR-75

 “Considering its intensity, his friendship with Delaney Bramlett rather quickly cooled…The lasting creative and persona bonds he made were with the Bramletts’ sidemen.”
 JR-78 On Tour and Eric Clapton both featured keyboardist Bobby Whitlock, drummer Jim Gordon, and bassist Carl Radle.
 Along with a slew of others, they also served as session players on George Harrison’s All Things Must Pass, released about the same time as the Derek and the Dominos album.
 “In a 30th anniversary rerelease of his record, Harrison credited…[those four] as the indispensable core band.”
 JR-93